bbatsov/batsov.com/about.md

 crappy content, but I also learned a lot in the process.

-These days most of my writing happens at [Meta Redux](https://metaredux.com), but I still plan to post here things that are worth sharing, but don't fit the overall idea of Meta Redux.
+These days most of my writing happens at [Meta Redux](https://metaredux.com), but I still post here things that are worth sharing, but don't fit the overall vision of Meta Redux.
+Not to mention that my vision for (think) and Meta Redux changes quite often.

-I guess I'll mostly be writing on programming-related topics, but who knows...
+I guess I'll mostly be writing here on programming-related topics, but who knows...
 Knowing me there's a high chance I won't actually write anything at all!

 ## About My Other Blogs

 I have a small problem with blogs - I've created way too many of them!
+I already mentioned above Meta Redux, but there are actually more!

 ### Emacs Redux